nikku/talks/2025-no-refactoring-issues/index.md

 The environment in which an application operates changes, rendering UIs outdated and dependencies vulnerable.

-*Even if untouched, an application decays in code and user experience.*
+It decays in code and user experience, whether we evolve it or not.

 ---